Australian Lutheran College

-Australian Lutheran College (ALC), formerly Luther Seminary and Lutheran Teachers College, is a higher education institution serving the Lutheran Church of Australia and a registered teaching institution of University of Divinity.
-It is located in North Adelaide, South Australia on the corner of Ward and Jeffcott streets.
+Australian Lutheran College (ALC), formerly Luther Seminary and Lutheran Teachers College, is a higher education institution serving the Lutheran Church of Australia and a registered teaching institution of University of Divinity. and the Adelaide College of Divinity.

+The college is located in North Adelaide, South Australia on the corner of Ward and Jeffcott streets.
 The campus includes a number of single and shared accommodation blocks, a library, a refectory as well as educational facilities.

-Although still primarily a theological college, it is also open to students studying at Adelaide University, the University of South Australia, Flinders University, or TAFE, a paradigm reflected in the name change of 2004.
+Although still primarily a theological college, it is also open to students studying at the University of Adelaide, the University of South Australia, Flinders University, or TAFE, a paradigm reflected in the name change of 2004.
 Unique among South Australian residential colleges, Australian Lutheran College is equipped to accommodate married students, even with families.

-As of 10 August 2014, the principal of the college has been Pastor James Winderlich.
+As of 10 August 2014, the principal of the college has been Pastor James Winderlich; in July 2023 he announced his intention to leave the college and return to preaching.

+In 2024 the Australian Lutheran Church moved to sell and later sold the site, with the college to move to a new location.

 History

 Pre-seminary days

-Prior to its use as a seminary, the site was used for three different schools or colleges – the North Adelaide Grammar School from 1854 to 1882; Whinham College from 1882 to 1898, during which time a boarding house (now Hebart Hall) and a gymnasium-lecture hall (now the main part of Löhe Memorial Library) were built; and Angas College, owned by John Howard Angas, son of South Australian "patriarch" George Fife Angas and operated as an interdenominational missionary training school until the army took possession of the site for a repatriation hospital in 1916.
+Prior to its use as a seminary, the site was used for three different schools or colleges - the North Adelaide Grammar School from 1854 to 1882; Whinham College from 1882 to 1898, during which time a boarding house (now Hebart Hall) and a gymnasium-lecture hall (now the main part of Löhe Memorial Library) were built; and Angas College, owned by John Howard Angas, son of South Australian "patriarch" George Fife Angas and operated as an interdenominational missionary training school until the army took possession of the site for a repatriation hospital in 1916.

 Immanuel College and Seminary

 In 1922 the United Evangelical Lutheran Church in Australia purchased the property for only £13,500 on the condition that it was used for Protestant Evangelical religious education.
-The college and seminary was opened on 25 February 1923 and remained on the site until during World War II when it was given ten days' notice by the Air Force that the college had to move; upon which it transferred to North Walkerville.
+The college and seminary was opened on 25 February 1923 and remained on the site until during World War II, when it was given ten days' notice by the Air Force that the college had to move; upon which it transferred to North Walkerville.
 The principal was Pastor J. P. Löhe, after whom the library would later be named.